 So, you all ask, how did my catfishing journey begin, well, quite simple really.
 Whilst carping at Beaver Farm I landed my first cat, at 20lb on the nose, I thought I’d hooked into a train on a 2 3⁄4 test rod !

 Another chance meeting with another Martin, Martin Weire, lead me on to fishing Furnace and then joining Wintons, still predominantly after the carp, but the pull of the dark side proved too much, first fishing one cat rod, but very quickly investing in a dedicated cat set up, My great friends and fellow reps now, Dan Tully and Phil Cochrane have been a great help on a steep learning curve, enabling me to up my PB on each season I have fished Wintons.
-Currently it stands at 70lb 6oz, hopefully I can hit the 80+ soon.
+Currently it stands at 80lbs on the nose.

 I must take this opportunity to thank my wonderful wife, Tracey for her support and understanding of my almost obsessive behaviour in hunting our great quarry.
 Thanks darling x.